Hosted by Jonathan Wojcik

-The Ghost Tide Trilogy - By John Vallone - Another past winner brings us a lot of amazing horror this year, but especially noteworthy are all three stories in the fantastic Ghost Tide continuity.
+The Ghost Tide Trilogy - By Irene Vallone - Another past winner brings us a lot of amazing horror this year, but especially noteworthy are all three stories in the fantastic Ghost Tide continuity.

 From the Desert We Came - By DNotA - A followup to last year's "Something Bolted This Way Comes."
 Both stories are more sci-fi fantasy than horror, but loaded with imagination and fun.

 Going Blue - By Claude Turner - A follow-up to last year's winning Going Green though it stands amazingly well all on its own, too.

 The Boxes: Somewhere Over the Rainbow - By Samuel Miller - Last year's "The Boxes" stories are an imaginative mix of strange themes, and they aren't done yet!

 The Boxes: Internal Scripture - By Samuel Miller - More "boxes" weirdness!

 CORRECTIONS AND BELATED ENTRIES:

 Some of these are entries finished only a day late; others are entries I accidentally skipped adding to the archive, so they're here in a special place to make up for my flub!